foxrtb/pac-balance-check/README.md

 ## Getting Started

-Notification are delivered by mail or [pushbullet application](https://www.pushbullet.com/apps) For **non tech-savvy** the **best option is to use the pushbullet notification**, for others be free and configure postfix to deliver mail.
+Notifications are delivered by mail or [pushbullet application](https://www.pushbullet.com/apps) For **non tech-savvy** the **best option is to use the pushbullet notification**, for others be free and configure postfix to deliver mail.